-What are the top Massachusetts game design schools?
+What are the top game design programs in Massachusetts for 2020?

 Electrical Engineering and Computer Science offers an extensive graduate program in Computer Science, which allows students to “study and participate in active research of aspects in computer science that are vital in the creation of modern digital games, such as artificial intelligence, networking, and computer graphics.”
 Minors in CMS with Games and Interactive Media and Computer Science are also available.
 The CMS programs are available through the HASS Department of Comparative Media Studies/Writing.